gurumojo/text/neurodiversity/glossary.md

 <dt id='masculine'>masculine</dt>
 <dd>a set of attributes, behaviors, and roles associated with male gender expression</dd>

+<dt id='misanthropy'>misanthropy</dt>
+<dd>general hatred, dislike, distrust or contempt of the human species, human behavior or human nature</dd>
+<dd>the habit of distrusting or of taking the worst possible view of human character or motives</dd>

 <dt id='mitigate'>mitigate</dt>
 <dd>the reduction of something harmful or the reduction of its harmful effects</dd>